General Questions

 How long will you take to edit my manuscript?

-Every project is different, but as an example, a Developmental Edit of a 55,000-word book will take me about two weeks, while a Line/Copyedit of the same word count will take me about four weeks.
+With that in mind, a Developmental Edit of a 55,000-word book will typically take me about 3 weeks, while a Line/Copyedit of the same word count will take me about 5 weeks.
+While I do my best to return each manuscript back to my clients as quickly as possible, I will never place speed over quality.

-When you fill out my Author Questionnaire, I will be able to give you an accurate turnaround for your particular manuscript.
-Once you book your spot on my calendar, I will give you a solid start date and deadline you can count on.
+Also, keep in mind that every project is different.
+This is just a rough estimate to give you an idea of what to expect, but when you fill out my Editorial Author Questionnaire, I will be able to give you a more accurate turnaround timeframe for your particular manuscript, and once you book your spot on my calendar, I will provide you with a solid start date and deadline you can count on.

 What can I expect when our contract is completed?